runnejus/ElevatorInterview/README.md

 This code provides a simulation of the behavior of an elevator.

-    ├── src                   # Contains source code and unit tests ├── pom.xml               # Using maven defines java dependencies, leveraging spring boot to bring in junit libraries └── README.md
+    ├── src                   # Contains source code and unit tests ├── cicd                  # Contains jenkinsfile for potentially building and deploying code ├── pom.xml               # Using maven defines java dependencies, leveraging spring boot to bring in junit libraries └── README.md